-Identify any areas within the project footprint likely to temporarily or permanently impact SCL and potential SCL.
-Where areas of identified SCL and potential SCL are likely to be permanently alienated by the project, address the requirements of the SCL Act as they apply to the components of the project, in consultation with the DNRM to discuss undertaking the SCL assessment process defined by the SCL Act.
+Identify any areas within the project footprint likely to temporarily or permanently impact SCA.
+Where areas of identified SCA are likely to be permanently alienated by the project, address the requirements of the RPI Act as they apply to the components of the project, in consultation with the DNRM.